ai-dock/base-image/README.md

 If you intend to use the `rclone create` command to interactively generate remote configurations you should ensure `port 53682` is accessible.
 See https://rclone.org/remote_setup/ for further details.

+>[!NOTE]
+>_Rclone is included to give the end-user an opportunity to easily transfer files between the instance and their cloud storage provider._

+>[!WARNING]
+>You should only provide auth tokens in secure cloud environments.

 ### Logtail

 This script follows and prints the log files for each of the above services to stdout.
 This allows you to follow the progress of all running services through docker's own logging system.